escherba/dotfiles/ubuntu/wireless.rst

 	$ sudo iwlist enx8416f91b54ee scan

 Expect to see a long list of visible Wi-Fi networks.
-If the list is empty except for "No scan results" error, something went wrong (if it's an external USB device, try unplugging it and plugging it back in).
+If the list is empty except for "No scan results" message, something went wrong (if it's an external USB device, try unplugging it and plugging it back in).

 Configure network
 ------------------